abbbi/virtnbdbackup/README.md

 # Backup Format

-Currently there are two output formats implemented:
+Currently, there are two output formats implemented:

- * `stream`: the resulting backup image is saved in a streamlined format, where the backup file consists of meta data about offsets and lengths of zeroed or allocated contents of the virtual machines disk.
+ * `stream`: the resulting backup image is saved in a streamlined format, where the backup file consists of metadata about offsets and lengths of zeroed or allocated contents of the virtual machines disk.
 This is the default.
- * `raw`: The resulting backup image will be a full provisioned raw image, this should mostly be used for debugging any problems with the extent handler, it wont work with incremental backups.
+ * `raw`: The resulting backup image will be a full provisioned raw image, this should mostly be used for debugging any problems with the extent handler, it won't work with incremental backups.

 # Backup Operation